hardbyte/netchecks/docs/src/pages/docs/releasing.md

 Netchecks is released via GitHub Actions.
 To make a release

 - Update `version` in both `pyproject.toml` and `operator/pyproject.toml`.
-Ensure both versions match
+Ensure both versions match.
 - Update `version` in `operator/charts/netchecks/Chart.yaml`
 - Update `appVersion` in `operator/charts/netchecks/Chart.yaml`.
 Ensure this matches the `version` in the aforementioned `pyproject.toml` files.
 - Update `version` in `operator/charts/netchecks/Chart.yaml`.